gotzl/hid-fanatecff/README.md

 Support for a bunch of effects, mostly copy-pasted from [new-lg4ff](https://github.com/berarma/new-lg4ff). _Note:_ only tested with CSL Elite Wheelbase.
 Currently not supported effects: FF_FRICTION, FF_INERTIA

-**Note:** With Proton 7/8 the wheel is not detected properly when starting a game for the first time (ie, when a new proton-prefix is created).
+**Note:** With Proton 7/8, in some games the wheel is not detected properly when starting it for the first time (ie, when a new proton-prefix is created).
 The current workaround is to first start the game with Proton 6, and then switch to a later one.
-(See also #46)
+(See also #67)

 ### FFB in specific Games